Nicholas-Smirnov/All-Projects/README.md

 ### Competition Calculator

-The compeition calculator is a calculator that will
+The competition calculator is a calculator that will automatically